-Interest rate risk is quantified on the basis of economic value impact and on the basis of the 12month P&L effect.
+Interest rate risk is quantified on the basis of economic value impact and on the basis of the 12-month P&L effect.
 Modelled country-specific, risk-free yield curves are used in a multi-curve approach to discount the cash flows.
-The bank assumes a +/- parallel shift of the yield curves.
-For EUR and USD the interest rate shock is $\pm$ 200 basis points, whereas for domestic currencies the magnitude of the shock is derived on the basis of a historical analysis, with a minimum interest rate shock set at $\pm$ 200 basis points.
+The group assumes a \pm -parallel shift of the yield curves.
+For EUR and USD the interest rate shock is \pm 200 basis points, whereas for domestic currencies the magnitude of the shock is derived on the basis of a historical analysis, with a minimum interest rate shock set at \pm 200 basis points.
 Limits are set in relation to regulatory capital for the economic value impact and in relation to the forecast net interest income for the P&L effect.
 Both indicators remained within their limits.

 31 Dec 2024 31 Dec 2023

-Economic value 12 month P&L Economic value 12 month P&L
+Economic value 12 month P&L Economic value 12 month P

 impact effect impact effect

 (7,878) (20,413) (15,520) (32,798)